AndreasPriebe/DS-EDA-project/README.md

 ## Setup

-For this purpose you use following commands:
+For this purpose i use following commands:

 ```bash
 python -m venv .venv